Healthy Hearing is Important

 - eardrum outer layer (also called the tympanic membrane, TM)

 The outer part of the ear collects sound.
 Sound travels through the auricle and the auditory canal, a short tube that ends at the eardrum.
+The middle ear includes:

 - cavity (also called the tympanic cavity)